James Ballantine (military officer): College

 In August 1917, Ballantine accepted the directorship of military science at Colgate University in New York.
 Shortly after his appointment, he was also named as superintendent of ground and buildings as well as taking over the head coaching duties for the school's lacrosse, rifle and soccer teams.
 Ballantine relinquished control of the soccer team in 1924, helmed the rifle team until its dissolution in 1928 and remained the coach of the lacrosse team until his retirement in 1933.
-Ballantine also briefly coached the ice hockey team for three seasons.
+Ballantine also intermittently coached the ice hockey team for three seasons.

 After his tenure with Colgate ended, Ballantine returned to Georgetown where he remained until his death in 1948.